 At first, the results may seem slow, but like pumping an old water pump, after some serious effort up front the water will start to flow and it’ll only take a light, consistent effort to keep the water flowing.

-One last piece of advice… Be weary of anyone that says things like “this is the only thing that matters these days” when referring to marketing.
-For example “Facebook is the only marketing you need”.
+One last piece of advice… Be wary of anyone that says things like, “This is the only thing that matters these days,” when referring to marketing.
+For example, “Facebook is the only marketing you need.”

-- joint ventures with fellow surrounding businesses (i.e. a poster displayed at a gas station asks “are you hungry” with directions to a local restaurant, and the restaurant displays a sign that says “need gas?” with directions to that gas station.)
+- Joint ventures with surrounding businesses (i.e. a poster displayed at a gas station asks, “Are you hungry?” with directions to a local restaurant, and the restaurant displays a sign that says, “Need gas?” with directions to that gas station.)

 - Outdoor signage (i.e. window displays, “A” signs, flags, lawn signs, etc.)